pradeepviswa/notes/7 DevOps on AWS/05-ECS.md

       - we can create to expire an image after certain days

 ### 5. deploy the image from ECS
-1. in AWS, go to ECS
+1. in AWS, go to ECS -> task definition > create new task definition
 2. create new task definition
    - task denifition family:escprojecttaskdefinition
    - infra requirment: AWS Fargate